jdjakub/phd-thesis/ch-bl.md

 Unlike \ac{COLA}, we do not write an initial object system in a language like C++.
 In order to support interactivity, structure, and graphics, we begin with a platform that already conveniently supports those features.
 This forms a suitable "blank slate" from which to gradually develop the system into a self-sustainable state.
 At each stage, we take stock of which changes can feasibly be achieved at the user level within the system, versus those that can only be achieved at the implementation level (recall Section\ \ref{user-vs.-implementation-levels}).
 We then ask ourselves: how can we imbue the user level with control over some of these aspects?

 The following sections propose key steps for evolving self-sustain\-ability in this way, informed by our actual experience applying them in BootstrapLab.
 We will point out the *forces* that shape the design and the *heuristics* by which we resolve competing forces.
-As we proceed through the development journey, we will reflect on the heuristics in light of actual practice and compare our choices for BootstrapLab with the corresponding stages of two other systems: \ac{COLA} and the Altair 8800 of the 1970s.
+As we proceed through the development journey, we will reflect on the heuristics in light of actual practice and compare our choices for BootstrapLab with the corresponding stages of three other systems:

+- \ac{COLA}, since it is our main inspiration whose approach we are adapting
+- The Altair 8800 of the 1970s, to stand in for low-level or "hardware" platforms
+- Squeak Smalltalk, as a well-established and practical programming system developed in a similar way \parencite{SqueakDev}

 # Concepts and Terminology